junglok/tem-docs/docs/faq.rst

     ******************************************************************

-6. Running the newer cryosparc instance
+6. Running the new cryosparc instance
 ---------------------------------------

 All the cryosparc master and worker updates has completed.
 So, you need to re-execute cryosparc instance daemons (assume userid's CRYOSPARC_BASE_PORT is 39030).